Energy policy of Australia: Low Emissions Technology Demonstration Fund (LETDF)

 82% of subsidies are concentrated in the Australian Government's 'Clean Coal Technology', with the remaining 18% of funds allocated to the renewable energy 'Project Solar Systems Australia' $75 million.

 The LETDF is a new subsidy scheme aimed at fossil fuel energy production started in 2007.

+Domestic gas reservation policy

+Western Australia has a domestic gas reservation policy that requires gas exporters to make 15% of export production available for domestic consumption.

 Feed-in tariffs

 Between 2008 and 2012 most states and territories in Australia implemented various feed-in tariff arrangements to promote uptake of renewable electricity, primarily in the form of rooftop solar PV systems.
 As system costs fell uptake accelerated rapidly (in conjunction with the assistance provided through the national-level Small-scale Renewable Energy Scheme (SRES)) and these schemes were progressively wound back.

+Nuclear power

 Public opinion

 The Australian results from the 1st Annual World Environment Review, published on 5 June 2007 revealed that: